Riot offers big 'bug bounties' for finding security flaws in Valorant's anti-cheat system

 Valorant is already a tremendously popular shooter, despite still being in very limited closed beta testing, but some gamers have expressed concerns about its Vanguard anti-cheat system.
 It's a two-part operation, consisting of a client that runs while Valorant is active, and an always-active kernel mode driver than loads at boot.
 It's pretty technical (you can get a deeper dive on it here), but the short version is that the presence of the kernel has led to worries about risks to security and privacy.

-Earlier this week, Riot posted an explanation of what Vanguard is and why people don't need to worry about it Today, it followed that with a new message talking more about its approach to security in general and its "philosophy" toward Vanguard in particular, which it says will "help us achieve the vision of competitive integrity while enabling us to continuously adapt our arsenal in the war against cheaters."
+Earlier this week, Riot posted an explanation of what Vanguard is and why people don't need to worry about it, in Riot's view.
+Today, it followed that with a new message talking more about its approach to security in general and its "philosophy" toward Vanguard in particular, which it says will "help us achieve the vision of competitive integrity while enabling us to continuously adapt our arsenal in the war against cheaters."

 "Vanguard does not collect or process any personal information beyond what the current League of Legends anti-cheat solution does," it said.
 "Riot does not want to know more about you or your machine than what is necessary to maintain high integrity in your game."